 Disconnect the mower’s spark plug ignition wire according to the instructions specified in the mower’s engine operator’s manual.

-Step 2 – How to Remove a Lawn Mower Blade
+Step 2 – How to Remove Lawn Mower Blades

 To remove the cutting blade for sharpening or replacement, follow the instructions detailed in your operator’s manual.

-To remove a lawn mower blade on a walk-behind mower, turn the mower onto its side, making sure the air filter and the carburetor are facing up.
-You may find it helpful to use the Arnold Blade Removal Tool to help The clamp mounts to the side of the mower deck, encapsulating the blade and allowing it to hold its position, so you can remove the blade bolt easily.
+To remove a lawn mower blade on a Troy-Bilt walk-behind mower, turn the mower onto its side, making sure the air filter and the carburetor are facing up.
+You may find it helpful to use the Arnold Blade Removal Tool to help make blade removal easy.
+The clamp mounts to the side of the mower deck, encapsulating the blade and allowing it to hold its position, so you can remove the blade bolt easily.

 To change riding mower blades, remove the deck from beneath the tractor.
 Refer to your mower’s operator’s manual for deck removal instructions.
 Then, gently flip the deck over to expose its underside.